AriFordsham/GHCWiki/newcomers.md

 ## Practical advice

-- The following page describes in more detail the steps you are expected to take for submitting a bugfix: [WorkingConventions/FixingBugs](working-conventions/fixing-bugs).
-Notably:
+- Read up on the steps you are expected to take for [contributing a bug fix to GHC](working-conventions/fixing-bugs).

-  - make sure to [add a test](building/running-tests/adding) to the [testsuite](building/running-tests)
-  - submit a code review to [Phabricator](phabricator).

-- Learn about our [git working conventions](working-conventions/git) and [git submodules](working-conventions/git/submodules).

 ## Less practical advice